nonwiz0/scheduleschemer/README.md

 # To be fixed:
 - Extra col that is pushed when using colspan
+- Curriculum somehow gives out an error, temporary fixed by another model known as Program

 # Latest update:
 - Added profile page